 Wearers have to actively prick their own skin to draw blood and then put the sample into micro chambers on the device.
 Ultimately, though, researchers say they imagine automating that process by "fabricating minimally invasive microneedle or catheter-based impedance sensors" which could then "continuously sampling venous blood using a wearable cytometry platform for readout."

-Researchers are eager to tap into ways to capture data from the body just from a wearable device, like this one from Rutgers, rather than have patients have to constantly walk into a doctor's office or physical lab.
-The University of Cincinnati, for example, devised a wearable that picked up glucose levels and even cortisol spikes in sweat, while MIT and Microsoft researchers have played with temporary tattoos that can change color depending on the skin temperature of the person wearing one.
+Researchers are eager to tap into ways to capture data from the body just from a wearable device, like this one from Rutgers, rather than constantly having patients walk into a doctor's office or physical lab.
+The University of Cincinnati, for example, devised a wearable that picked up glucose levels and even cortisol spikes in sweat.
+At the same time, MIT and Microsoft researchers have played with temporary tattoos that can change color depending on the skin temperature of the person wearing one.

-Devices like this fall into the category of "lab on a chip," where data once relegated to a medical lab can now be collected on to a single chip — and by people at home.
-(There's even a journal, Lab on a Chip, with the same title.)
+Devices like this fall into the "lab on a chip" category, where data once relegated to a medical lab can now be collected on a single chip—and by people at home.
+(There's even a journal with the same title, Lab on a Chip.)

-Putting health data collection into the hands of consumers is actually of interest to device makers, which in some cases are crossing over into the medical arena.
-Take Apple, for example, which is encouraging its iPhone users to store their clinical health records on their smartphones.
-There are now 78 medical centers, from UCLA to Mount Sinai participating in the Health Records program, double the number when the feature, still in beta, launched in March of this year.
+Device makers are interested in putting health data collection into the hands of consumers, and in some cases, they are crossing over into the medical arena.
+Take Apple, for example, which encourages its iPhone users to store their clinical health records on their smartphones.
+The Health Records program now has 78 medical centers participating, from UCLA to Mount Sinai, double the number when the feature, still in beta, launched in March of this year.

 While the initial research for the device from Rutgers University studied the number of blood cells in a single reading, researchers say the wearable could be tuned to read "a wide variety of biomarkers," they wrote in the "Microsystems & Nanoengineering" publication, which published their work.